briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     6. _(6)_ The Director of Finance or his designee may enter into a repurchase agreement with any designated eligible depository mentioned in Ohio R.C.
-    135.03, if, and only if, under the terms of which agreement the Director of Finance or his designee purchases for the Municipality and such institution agrees unconditionally to repurchase within a period of thirty days securities that are direct obligations of, or are fully guaranteed as to principal and interest by, the United States government or agencies thereof that will mature or are redeemable within five years from the date of purchase;
+    [135.03][ORC Section 135.03], if, and only if, under the terms of which agreement the Director of Finance or his designee purchases for the Municipality and such institution agrees unconditionally to repurchase within a period of thirty days securities that are direct obligations of, or are fully guaranteed as to principal and interest by, the United States government or agencies thereof that will mature or are redeemable within five years from the date of purchase;

     7. _(7)_ A certificate of deposit of eligible depositories which may provide, and if so, shall be shown on its face, that the amount of such